API Pricing Calculator

 What should I double-check before trusting the answer?

-Provider billing can include free tiers, regional prices, taxes, credits, minimums, rounding, rate limits, or special plan rules that this simple calculator does not know.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is provider-neutral planning math, not a live bill.
+Provider billing can include free tiers, regional prices, taxes, credits, minimums, tiered prices, currency conversion, rounding, rate limits, failed-call rules, batch discounts, or special plan terms that this calculator does not know.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.

 What is a billable unit?